Use GitHub Copilot to Supercharge Your Coding in VS Code

 • Copilot can help with the current context

-• Interactive features you can click or invoke
+• Interactive AI features you can click or invoke

 • VS Code Settings → GitHub Copilot